 If you decide to close on a property earlier than expected, you’ll have more upfront money needed to complete the transaction.
-Buyers sometimes pull out of an agreement if a better offer comes along, so you may find yourself in a last-second negotiation.
-Even landlords may advertise one price, but then give you another because the expected unit is no longer “available” as anticipated.
+Buyers sometimes pull out of an agreement if a better offer comes along so that you may find yourself in a last-second negotiation.
+Even landlords may advertise one price but then give you another because the expected unit is no longer “available” as anticipated.
 Try to get everything in writing to protect your best interests to counter this problem.

 Moving expenses shouldn’t provide surprises.
 Anyone who promises one price and delivers another without a reasonable explanation is a person or company to avoid.
 If you’re ready for a professional moving experience, the reliability of Expo Movers can be an asset for your upcoming move.
 Let us know what you’ve got going on, and we’ll quote you a fair price!